Introduction to the scenery description langage of the POV-Ray Raytracer - page 5 -

 cylinder

-Cone / trunced cone / conus:
+cone - trunced cone / conus:

 cone

-Torus / ring / tire:
+torus - ring / tire:

-radius of the ring to center of the tire: rmajor, and radius of the tire: ,rminor.
+and radius of the tire: ,rminor.

-With this sample you will get a ring which is standing vertical in the xy plane with his axis parallel to the z axis.
+The torus shape is placed in the xz plane, his axis is the y axis.
+With this sample you will get a ring that is standing vertical in the xy plane with his axis parallel to the z axis.

 torus